larsjaas/sbt-jst/README.md

-prettify            | easy-to-read format that has one line per template. amd                 | Wraps the output file with an AMD define function. outputPath          | The target relative url path for jst output.
+prettify            | easy-to-read format that has one line per template. amd                 | Wraps the output file with an AMD define function. outputPath          | The target relative url path for jst output. aggregate           | Read in the output file to aggregate templates.

 The following sbt code illustrates how to wrap an output file with an AMD define function

 ```scala